arkoc/git-ops-starter/README.md

 - Build pipelines for each component
 - k8s manifest applies for not azure managed services

-It's pretty straight forward that we can have terraforme repo with all necessary azure services for the dev environment.
-Then we can have a branch called dev for dev and a main (not master, we are not racists here) for production.
+### :question: Separate workspace/branch for each environment?
+Prons and conds

-### A separate k8s cluster for each environment?
+### :question: A separate k8s cluster for each environment?
 Pros and cons
 Bob decided to have one k8s cluster and different node pools for each environment.

-### Automated deployment of Build Pipelines?
+### :question: Automated deployment of Build Pipelines?
 Pros and cons
 Bob decided to have a separate terraform repo for deploying build pipelines.